BretStateham/headlesspi/README.md

 sudo modprobe spi-bcm2835

 # Ensure SPI and I3C are enabled if you didn’t do so previously
-sudo raspi-config nonint do_ssh 0
+sudo raspi-config nonint do_i2c 0
-sudo raspi-config nonint do_vnc 0
+sudo raspi-config nonint do_spi 0

 # Install BCM driver for python
 sudo modprobe spi-bcm2835